ismellpie3/TinyTapeout-Liam-Shar/docs/info.md

 ## How it works

-"Inputs 1 through 7 connect to OR gates except for input 7 which also connects *directly* to output 7"
+Inputs 1 through 7 connect to OR gates except for input 7 which also connects *directly* to output 7

 ## How to test

-"When every other input (inputs 1,3,5,7) are powered, all outputs should be powered."
+When every other input (inputs 1,3,5,7) are powered, all outputs should be powered.

 ## External hardware

-"Seven Segment Display, and DIP Switch 8"
+Seven Segment Display, and DIP Switch 8